Mastodon Tag: drugs | Yunchtime

 Synthetic Drugs on a Bummel

 The Song of Synth by Seb Doubinsky is a science fiction novel about about a strange new drug that creates a fungible boundary between our perceptions of real and virtual worlds.
-The story fits loose
+The story fits loosel

 0